-– a guide for the small children’s room
+- a guide for styling a small children's room

 A small children’s room can easily be a big challenge which takes planning to solve.
 But if you use the right solutions, it is far from impossible.
 We have gathered a bunch of thoughts, you can consider if you have ahead of you the challenge of decorating and furnishing a great children’s room on a limited amount of square meters.

 Your child does not come in a standard size

 No matter the size, the children’s room should be furnished so it fits your child.
 A desk is no good if your child would rather play on the tablet or run around the house dressed as a princess.
 Nobody knows your child like you, and your child of course, and you both know which toy is the favorite and how the time is best spent.
 Especially in small children’s rooms, you can’t just use whichever piece of furniture you want if there is even a chance it won’t be used.
 You have to be economical about the space and settle for only the things that bring joy to your child.